PRODUCER CASE STUDY

-While ‘Lochmead’ is over 300km from the coast, Andrew and Tali are well attuned to the fact their on-farm management has an impact on the ecology downstream and out into the Great Barrier Reef.
+While Lochmead is more that 300km from the coast, Andrew and Tali are ever-mindful their on-farm management has an impact on downstream ecology given the creek network across Lochmead runs into the Fitzroy River and, ultimately, the Great Barrier Reef.

 “If you’re improving the ecology locally, it’s going to have an impact on surrounding areas,” Andrew said.

-“There are things in the ecology we don’t know that we affect – but through this process I’ve been able to see what impact we do have.
+“Our environment is so amazingly complex, but through this process I’ve been able to begin to see what impact we do have.
 I think that’s a good thing for other producers to look at and consider as well.”

 GET IN TOUCH

 Want to talk more about Project Pioneer, or how RCS can help you deliver industry-leading results?

 Project Pioneer is funded by the partnership between the Australian Government’s Reef Trust and the Great Barrier Reef Foundation.
 The project is delivered by RCS with support from WWF, Maia Technology, Farm Map 4D and CQUniversity.